 This documentation states: "To use an image picker controller you must provide a delegate that conforms to the UIImagePickerControllerDelegate protocol."
 What does this mean?

 In this context, delegation refers to one object relying on another object (the delegate) to provide a specified set of functionality.
-In Objective-C, you can define a specific set of required functionality using a protocol.
+In Swift, you can define a specific set of required functionality using a protocol.
 The fact that the protocol mentioned in the documentation is named UIImagePickerControllerDelegate indicates it's the image picker controller that specifies the functionality it needs to pass back information about the image selected by the user.

 |Figure 16 - The UIImagePickerControllerDelegate Protocol methods|

-Here's a synopsis of the first two methods:
+Here's a synopsis of these two methods:

 - imagePickerController:didFinishPickingMediaWithInfo: The image picker controller calls this method on the delegate object when the user has finished selecting an image.
-It passes back information to the delegate describing the media that has been selected;
+It passes back information to the delegate describing the media that has been selected.

 - imagePickerControllerDidCancel: The image picker controller calls this method on the delegate object when the user clicks Cancel rather than selecting an image.

-Ultimately, any object that is the delegate of the image picker controller must have these two methods.
+Ultimately, any object that is a delegate of the image picker controller must have these two methods.
 Unfortunately, Apple's documentation is somewhat misleading.
 While it's true that a delegate object must implement the UIImagePickerControllerDelegate, it must also implement the UINavigationControllerDelegate.
 How do I know this?
 The UIImagePickerController class has a delegate property that is described in the Apple documentation shown in Figure 17.

 |Figure 17 - The delegate property of the UIImagePickerControllerDelegate class|